jtbrower/WinUI/src/Windows/README.md

 * Provide a SizeToContent feature like WPF provides.
 Capable of sizing up and down to fit client space requirements; great for border-less windows but still works with border.
 * Maximize, Restore, Minimize, change Window size and move it to a new location.
 * Ability to automatically scale the ExtWindow content upon a DPI change.

-# Requirements
-* Uses .Net5.0, initial version was/is preview 6 but check to see if that is the current version
-* Uses WinUI Preview 2, again check to make sure that is the current version
-* Uses Microsoft's dependency injection container and attempts to fully decouple that app from static refs
-* WinUI requires a Desktop app to be packaged and compiled to a specific platform (not AnyCpu).
-For that reason, I removed AnyCpu from projects but Visual Studio insists on placing it back in the solution.
-Do not use AnyCpu.
-* I have Nullable enabled on all projects to enforce clean coding practices.
-See Directory.Build.props, this is where it is enabled for all projects.

 # Known Issues
 * `<PackageReference Include=\"Microsoft.Windows.CsWinRT Version=\"0.1.0-prerelease.200629.3\" />` was added to the DemoApp to avoid a compatibility issue between .Net5 preview 6 and WinUI